Skip to content

 Variants

-If your product has variants - such as t-shirts in sizes XS, S, M, L, and XL, or drinking glasses available in different tints - you can choose to apply unique physical attributes and shipping settings to each variant, or use the settings from the Primary variant for all of them.
+If your product has variants, like clothing in sizes XS, S, M, L, and XL, or beverage glassware in different tints, you can choose to apply unique physical attributes and shipping settings to each one, or use the settings from the primary product for all.

-By default, Intuitive Shipping applies the Primary variant settings to every variant.
+By default, Intuitive Shipping applies the primary variant's settings to every other variant.

-If you choose to apply unique settings to a variant, be sure to complete all of the applicable settings.
-For settings that require a specific value - meaning they don’t offer a default or selectable option - you’ll need to enter a value for each variant where applicable.
-If these fields are left blank, they’ll be ignored.
-For example, if you enter a custom shipping cost for the Primary variant, you’ll also need to enter a cost for each variant set to use unique settings.
-If a variant’s cost field is left blank, the Primary value won’t carry over.
+If you decide to apply unique settings to other variants, make sure to complete all applicable settings.
+For settings requiring a specific value (ones that don't have a default setting or selectable option), you’ll need to enter a value for each variant where applicable.
+If you leave them blank, the primary value won’t carry over.

 If you don't have variants or they don't have unique product attributes or settings, skip ahead to Save Your Settings

-Variant tabs are only visible if the product has variants in your eCommerce platform product settings.
+KB KnowledgeVariants can only be selected if the product has variants in your eCommerce platform product settings.

 2. Select Define settings for this variant.
-When this option is enabled, the settings you apply to the variant will override the Primary settings.
+When selected, the settings applied to this variant will override the Primary settings.
 For example, if the Primary product has a weight of 4 lbs, but you set the variant’s shipping weight to 3 lbs, Intuitive Shipping will use 3 lbs in the rate calculation when the variant is ordered instead of the Primary.

-3. Enter values for physical attributes and edit shipping settings and additional pieces for the variant as needed.
+3. Enter values for physical attributes and edit settings for additional piecespacking and shipping as needed for the variant.

-4. Repeat Steps 1-3 for each variant that requires its own unique settings.
+4. Repeat Steps 1-3 for each additional variant that requires its own unique settings.

 Save Your Settings